Risheit/cscd58-load-balancer/README.md

 This begins a Mininet network that starts up a set of `c` clients, `h` servers running the `./mininet/server.py` server, and connects them all to a single switch.
 All these servers have the same weight of 1, and are named after their host name on Mininet: `hX`, where `X` is some number.

-While here, run `link s1 hX down/up` to test the load balancer in different scenarios.
+While here, run `link s1 hX down/up` to test the load balancer under different conditions.
+Query the load balancer from some client `hY` through `hY curl h1` or `hY curl 10.10.10.10`.

 ### Tests (`test_[name].py`)
-These are different mininet configuration styles to test varying load conditions.
+These are different mininet configuration styles to test how different strategies function under different load conditions.

 ```
 optional arguments: